Ernest Augustus, Duke of Brunswick: Marriage and accession to the duchy of Brunswick

-When Ernest Augustus's older brother George died in an automobile accident on 20 May 1912, the German Emperor, Wilhelm II, sent a message of condolence to the Duke of Cumberland.
-In response to this friendly gesture, the Duke sent his only surviving son, Ernest Augustus, to Berlin to thank the Emperor for his message.
+When Ernest Augustus's older brother George died in an automobile accident on 20 May 1912, the German Emperor, Wilhelm II, sent a message of condolence to their father.
+In response to this friendly gesture, the duke sent his only surviving son, Ernest Augustus, to Berlin to thank the Emperor for his message.
 Ernest Augustus and Wilhelm II were third cousins through George III of the United Kingdom.
 In Berlin, Ernest Augustus met and fell in love with the emperor's only daughter, Princess Victoria Louise of Prussia.

 On 24 May 1913, Ernest Augustus and Victoria Louise, third cousins once removed through descent from George III's sons King Ernest Augustus of Hanover and Edward, Duke of Kent, were married to each other.
 This marriage ended the decades-long rift between the Houses of Hohenzollern and Hanover.
 The wedding of Prince Ernest Augustus and Princess Victoria Louise was also the last great gathering of European sovereigns before the outbreak of the Great War, as recalled by Constantine II of Greece, a grandson of the married couple, in 2003.
 In addition to the German Emperor and Empress and the Duke and Duchess of Cumberland, King George V and Queen Mary of the United Kingdom and Tsar Nicholas II attended.
 Upon the announcement of his betrothal to Princess Victoria Louise in February 1913, Ernest Augustus swore allegiance to the German Empire and accepted a commission as a cavalry captain and company commander in the Zieten–Hussars, a Prussian Army regiment in which his grandfather (George V) and great-grandfather (Ernest Augustus) had been colonels.
 Two imprisoned British spies, Captain Stewart and Captain Trench, were pardoned and released by the German Emperor as a wedding present to the United Kingdom.
 George V of the United Kingdom had given consent to the marriage on 17 March 1913, as required by the Royal Marriages Act.